reinhartP/Senior-Project/README.md

 ## Usage

-- To run a query for the songs in all playlists:
-    ```
-    SELECT songs.name "Song", artists.name "Artist", playlists.name "Playlist", users.email "User" FROM songs LEFT JOIN artists ON songs.artist_id = artists.id LEFT JOIN playlist_songs ON songs.id = playlist_songs.song_id LEFT JOIN playlists ON playlist_songs.playlist_id = playlists.id LEFT JOIN users ON playlists.user_id = users.id WHERE playlists.name IS NOT NULL;
-    ```
-    - Can add `AND playlists.name = "{playlist name}"` to search for a specific playlist or `AND users.email = "{user email}"` to search for a certain user's songs
 - Signup with an email/password creating a local account
 - Signup with a Google account
 - Signin with either local account or Google account when an account has both